The best hiking flasks: for hot drinks, soup and food during hikes and adventures

 Out on the trail, the no-slip textured flask fits nicely in the hand, keeps hot drinks hot for six hours (a much better performance than most travel mugs), and then is straightforward to disassemble for a thorough clean.

-Choosing the best hiking flask for your outdoor adventures
+Choosing the best hiking flask

 Volume

 This is an entirely personal decision – are you carrying a hot drink only for yourself, for you and a partner, or for the whole family?
 For coffee lovers weaned on the giant beakers of Starbucks and Costa, the 350ml, one-person models may not be turn out to be the best hiking flask for a long day in the hills.
+Of course, the more liquid you carry, the more weight you carry in your daypack.

 Dimensions

 Where will you carry your flask?
 Tucked deep in your rucksack or in a side pocket for swift, easy access.
 The diameter of some of the best hiking flasks in this test is too wide to slide into many daypack side pockets.
-It’s also worth bearing in mind that a flask which fits snugly in your hand is easier to pour and avoids having to take off your gloves when the temperature drops.
+It’s also worth bearing in mind that a flask which fits snugly in your hand is easier to pour and avoids having to take off your best hiking gloves when the temperature drops.

 Top/stopper